 We regularly meet twice a week to discuss community issues and check in with members.
 Meetings usually last about an hour and a half.
 Every member has an equal chance to be heard.
-We expect visitors to attend meetings, and we encourage all members to attend and participate fully in community responsibilities.
+Visitors may attend meetings, and we encourage all members to attend and participate fully in community responsibilities.

 Our Sunday community meeting is for discussing and making decisions on proposals from members about money and land usage.
-Our Thursday meeting is a community meeting where we get together as a community to discuss our interpersonal relationships and coordinate about events, projects, and visions for the future.
+Our Thursday meeting is a community meeting where we get together to discuss our interpersonal relationships and coordinate events, projects, and visions for the future.

 We make our decisions by a version of formal consensus.
 Formal consensus was codified by C. T. Butler and Amy Rothstein in their book “On Conflict and Consensus“, which is available to read online.